Lizzie Hopley: Big Finish Productions

-Hopley has written and appeared in over 80 audio plays based on the BBC science fiction television series Doctor Who.
+Hopley has written and appeared in over 90 audio plays based on the BBC science fiction television series Doctor Who.
 Her first appearance was as the Eighth Doctor’s companion Gemma Griffin in Terror Firma.
 She also portrayed Yarvell, the sister of Davros, in the I, Davros mini-series and was the voice of the TARDIS in audiobook Doctor Who: I, TARDIS : Memoirs of an Impossible Blue Box by Steve Cole.

-In 2007 she voiced the Mantasphid Queen in the Doctor Who animated adventure The Infinite Quest.
+In 2007 she voiced the Mantasphid Queen in the Doctor Who animated adventure The Infinite Quest, starring David Tenant and Freema Agyeman.

 As a writer and actress, her work for Big Finish Productions includes: